 Just like landlords, employers, schools, financial institutions check your background to see if you’re the right candidate, you should do the same research to see which option suits you the best.

-You have access yourself to the information that exists on anyone you do business with.
-There’s nothing keeping you from running a check yourself on a potential employer, landlord, dentist, etc. The point of a background check is to validate the information people readily provide and discover the information they don’t.
+You have also access to the information that exists on anyone you do business with.
+There’s nothing keeping you from running a check on a potential employer, landlord, dentist, etc. The point of a background check is to validate the information people readily provide and discover the information they don’t.

 Use Searchbug’s people search first to locate someone you’d like to get in touch with, then use Searchbug’s advanced background check to find out exactly who they are, where they’ve been, and what they’ve been doing!